-The Douro Valley is one of the most beautiful places to visit in Portugal and a must for wine lovers.
+The Douro Valley is one of my favourite places to visit in Portugal it is a must for wine lovers.
 The Douro wine region is the oldest demarcated wine region in the world and has been a UNESCO World heritage site since 2001.

 There are a range of options for travelling to the Douro including a boat trip from Porto, train and car options.
 It’s important to pick the one that best suits your budget and time available as well as personal preferences.